firefinancialservices/fire-business-api-openapi/docs/Payment batches/vop.md

 ---
 > Verification of Payee (VoP) is a mandatory service for SEPA payments aimed at preventing misdirected and fraudulent payments by confirming that the payee's name matches the provided bank account details (IBAN).

-Currently, when you add bank transfer payments to a batch and submit this, the batch payments will be automatically sent unless you have approvals enabled.
-When VoP comes into affect, the way batches are created and processed will change.
-Fire will need to confirm that the name you assign a payee, matches the name on the account you are sending the payment to in the receiving institution.
+Currently, when bank transfer payments are added to a batch and submitted, the batch payments are automatically sent unless approvals are enabled.
+When VoP comes into effect, the process for creating and processing batches will change.
+The name assigned to a payee will need to match the name on the account held at the receiving institution.

-VoP only affects bank transfer batches in Euro.
+VoP only affects bank transfer batches in euro.

 <br />